harrytwigg/Django-Rest-Framework-Dynamic-JWT/README.rst

 Dynamic JWT is a JSON Web Token authentication plugin for the `Django REST Framework <http://www.django-rest-framework.org/>`__.

-Do check out the Dynamic JWT docs as the settings used are the same as in Dynamic JWT `django-rest-framework-simplejwt.readthedocs.io
+Do check out the Simple JWT docs as the settings used are the same as in Dynamic JWT `django-rest-framework-simplejwt.readthedocs.io
 <https://django-rest-framework-simplejwt.readthedocs.io/en/latest/>`__.